lheitman0/NLP_PoemClassifier/README.md

 - **30% Testing Data**

 ### Model Selection
-I evaluated a Linear Regression, Random Forest Classifier, and an SVM model to compare metrics.
+I evaluated a Linear Regression, Random Forest Classifier, and an SVM model to compare metrics (all with sklearn).
 In the end the RandomForestClassifier performed the best:
 ![Metrics for RFC](data/metricsRFC.png)
 ![Confusion Matrix for RFC](data/matrixsRFC.png)